Key takeaways:

 There isn’t a single platform that consistently pays more across the board.
 TikTok and YouTube Shorts pay differently, depending on how creators earn and their stage of development.

-TikTok can generate higher short-term payouts for creators who hit strong engagement or succeed with brand deals, live gifting, or in-app commerce.
-Earnings often spike around viral moments or successful campaigns, but they can be inconsistent and heavily dependent on factors such as timing, reach, and region.
+TikTok can generate higher short-term payouts for creators who hit strong engagement or succeed with brand deals, live gifting, TikTok Shop, TikTok GO, or other in-app commerce opportunities.
+Earnings often spike around viral moments or successful campaigns, but they can be inconsistent and heavily dependent on factors such as timing, reach, niche, and region.

 Advertising

 Advertising on TikTok and YouTube Shorts is designed around short-form video, but each platform approaches ad delivery, targeting, and campaign management in distinct ways.
-These differences impact the level of creative freedom advertisers have, the optimization of campaigns, and the measurement of results.
+These differences affect the level of creative freedom advertisers have, campaign optimization, and the measurement of results.

 Advertising on TikTok

 TikTok’s advertising platform is built to help brands blend into the user experience rather than interrupt it.
-Ads are designed to resemble and blend in with organic TikTok content, placing a strong emphasis on creative execution.
+Ads are designed to resemble organic TikTok content, placing a strong emphasis on creative execution.

 Key aspects of TikTok advertising include: